 We walked on to Trevayne then to Monkstone Wood, a very scenic section of woodland as dappled sunlight highlighted the ground carpeted with spring bluebells.
 The path is undulating with some climbs and descents towards the prominent headland, Monkstone Point.
 At the top of the headland is an opportunity to leave the official coast path, a set of steps lead downhill through a steeply wooded slope, to a magnificent secluded beach.

-About halfway down the slope is a tree which appears to have been struck by lightning or storm damaged in the past and has now taken on a dramatic form.
-It’s massive gnarled branches contort and twist in all directions and it looks almost other worldly or like something from Lord of the Rings!
+About halfway down the slope is a tree which appears to have been struck by lightning or storm damaged in the past and has taken on a dramatic form.
+It’s massive gnarled branches contort and twist in all directions.

-Monkstone Beach is very scenic, a band of multi coloured rocks and huge pebbles embedded in the sands, a smooth level beach and the Monkstone rock feature to the east.
+Monkstone Beach is very scenic, a band of multi coloured rocks and huge pebbles embedded in the sands and the Monkstone rock feature to the east.

-It was a very blustery day and looking westwards towards Tenby, the choppy sea and churning waves topped with white foam sea spray crashing in at the rocky shoreline created quite a scene with the townscape as a backdrop.
+It was a very blustery day and looking westwards towards Tenby, the choppy sea and churning waves topped with white foam sea spray crashing in at the rocky shoreline created quite a scene with the townscape in the distance.